-2.7 The purpose of Stage 3 is to determine the appropriate action in response to the regulatory failure and its potential risk and/or impact on people's health and well-being.
-To determine our response where non-compliance is identified, we use the following table:
+2.5.
+The purpose of Stage 3 is to determine the appropriate action in response to potential risk and/or impact on people's well-being arising from breaches of regulation.
+To determine our response where failings are identified, we use the following table: